ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 Contains metadata of each table that the server knows about.
 Detached tables are not shown in `system.table`.

-This table contains the following columns (the type of corresponding column is shown in brackets):
+This table contains the following columns (the type of the corresponding column is shown in brackets):

 - `database` (String) — The name of database the table is in.
 - `name` (String) — Table name.